Meet the team

 Crocheting keeps her out of trouble and she sells the products for a small fee at the Downtown Women’s Center cafe.
 She is determined to better her life and we love having her as part of our team.

-Sondra was introduced to us through the DTWC-Los Angeles.
-Born and raised in Mexico Sondra says it was never easy for her growing up as transgender.
+Sandra was introduced to us through the DTWC-Los Angeles.
+Born and raised in Mexico Sandra says it was never easy for her growing up as transgender.
 She lived on the streets of LA for 2 years before being an active participant at the DTWC.

 She is appreciative of the help through the center and the housing that they provide her.
 She wants to be financially independent and working with us allows her to take care of herself.